JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

 - The model performed optimally at epoch 91 according to the validation loss/accuracy.
 - Training Loss: 0.0059, Accuracy: 0.9987 : Extremely low loss and very high accuracy on the training set indicate the model has learned the training data very well.
 - Validation Loss: 0.0452, Accuracy: 0.9893 : Low validation loss and high accuracy indicate good generalization to unseen data during training.
-  Slight difference between train and validation metrics suggests minimal overfitting, which is good.
++ Slight difference between train and validation metrics suggests minimal overfitting, which is good.
 - The training was stopped automatically when validation performance stopped improving, preventing overfitting.
 - Accuracy shows that 98% of samples classified correctly.
 - Precision indicates that of all predicted fakes, 98.14% were actually fake (low false positives).
 - Recall reveals that of all actual fakes, 98.01% were correctly detected (low false negatives).
-- AUROC close to 1.0 suggests the model is highly confident in its predictions.
++ Close precision & recall indicates the model is balanced between false positives and false negatives.
+- AUROC of approximately 1 shows that the model can distinguish real vs. fake very reliably across different thresholds.

 **These metrics strongly suggest that:**
-- The model shows high overall performance on unseen test data.
++ The model shows high overall performance on unseen test data.
-- Precision ≈ Recall indicates the model is balanced between false positives and false negatives.
-- AUROC of approximately 1 shows that the model can distinguish real vs. fake very reliably across different thresholds.

-- EfficientNet-B7 is highly effective for deepfake image detection.
++ EfficientNet-B7 is highly effective for deepfake image detection.
-- The model achieved strong discriminative performance demonstrating its ability to reliably separate real and fake images.
++ The model achieved strong discriminative performance demonstrating its ability to reliably separate real and fake images.
-- Misclassifications are minimal and evenly distributed.
++ Misclassifications are minimal.

 ## 8. Challenges
-- Degraded performance on **unseen or distribution-shifted datasets**, especially heavily augmented or modified versions (e.g., augmented DFDC).
+- Reduced performance on **unseen or distribution-shifted datasets**, especially heavily augmented or modified versions (e.g., augmented DFDC).
 - Reduced generalization when encountering **real-world deepfake variations** not present during training.

 ## 9. Proposed Solutions